LaylaYuan/Python-Projects/README.md

   - People who are at the S and C embarked location are survived more than people at Q location;

-  - More female survived than male; With the survived male, the portion of young people is bigger than that of older people; the portion of low companion count is smaller than that with high companion count.
+  - More female survived than male; for the survived male, the portion of young people is bigger than that of older people; the portion of low companion count is smaller than that of high companion count.

 ![titanic](Titanic/lastiteration6.png)

+- Blue represents **Survived**
+- Green represents **Not Survived**

 **_Notes_**